borkdominik/bigArchiMate/README.md

 ## Packaging

-We package CrossModel either for the browser (Docker) or desktop application (Electron).
+We package bigArchiMate either for the browser (Docker) or desktop application (Electron).

 ### Docker